xeokit/xeokit-bim-viewer/README.md

 ### Customizing Appearances of IFC Types

-The viewer loads colors for the various IFC element types straight from the IFC model, except where overrides are defined in the configuration file [````src/IFCObjectDefaults/IFCObjectDefaults.js````](src/IFCObjectDefaults/IFCObjectDefaults.js).
+The viewer loads colors for the various IFC element types straight from the IFC model, except where overrides are defined in the configuration file [````.//src/IFCObjectDefaults/ViewerIFCObjectColors.js````](https://github.com/xeokit/xeokit-bim-viewer/blob/master/src/IFCObjectDefaults/ViewerIFCObjectColors.js).

-You can add or remove configurations in that file if you need to customize the color or pickability of specific IFC types.
+You can add or remove configurations in that file if you need to customize the color and pickability of specific IFC types.

 For example, to ensure that ````IfcWindow```` and ````IfcSpace```` types are initially visible, transparent and pickable (ie. able to be selected by clicking on them), you might configure that file as shown below: